CeciliaDinh/Retail-Sales-Analysis-/README.md

 ## Business Questions:
 - Why is our profit so low compared to our revenue and total products sold?
 ## Situation
 - Only 12% of revenue is converted into gross profit (average profit margin of 12%).
 - Profit margins vary significantly among products: some are highly profitable (up to 50%), while others incur losses (up to -200%).
 ## Dashboard Overview
 ## Proposed Plans
 1. **Identify Key Sales Trends and Top-Performing Products**
    - **Approach 1: Optimize High-Contributing Products**
-     - **Method:** Identify the top 20% of products that contribute 80% of sales with a profit margin greater than the average profit margin (12%).
+     - **Method:** Identify the top 20% of products contributing 80% of sales with a profit margin greater than the average profit margin (12%).
-     - **Objective:** Focus on these products to enhance their profitability, leveraging their significant contribution to overall sales.
+     - **Objective:** Focus on these products to enhance profitability, leveraging their significant contribution to overall sales.
      - **Action:** Examine patterns in sales and profitability to understand why these products perform well and apply these insights to other products.

    - **Approach 2: Address Non-Profitable Products**
      - **Method:** Identify products with a profit margin less than or equal to 0.
      - **Objective:** Investigate the reasons behind poor profitability and develop strategies to address the issues.
      - **Action:** Analyze factors such as production costs, pricing strategies, and market demand to improve the profitability of these products.
 2. **Target the Right Audience**
    - **Method:** Identify the top 20% of customers contributing the most to revenue.
    - **Objective:** Understand their preferences and enhance customer loyalty.